Exclusive economic zone of Sri Lanka

 Sri Lanka is ranked 51st in size of its exclusive economic zone (EEZ) with a total size of 532619 km².
 Sri Lanka's EEZ is bordered to the north and west by India in the Gulf of Mannar and Bay of Bengal; as well as in the west by the Maldives in Laccadive Sea.

 Legal framework

-Legislation

 In 1976, Sri Lanka legally defined the concept of EEZ in the "Maritime Zones Law, No. 22 of 1976".

 Treaties

 Ceylon participated in the First Conference on the Law of the Sea (UNCLOS I) in 1958 and ratified the following conventions.